News

 We had the opportunity to expand our company’s network for overseas business development.
 One medical entity offered us new ideas, such as treatment for injured racehorses.
 We also received requests for brochures from several companies we visited.

-We will continue to push forward with the development of the bone processing device, utilizing the power of other participating companies aiming at the global market.
+We will continue to push forward with the development of the bone processing madhine, utilizing the power of other participating companies aiming at the global market.

-In 2023, the Medical Division exhibited the bone processing device at 3 academic conferences, gathering the opinions of orthopedic doctors in various specializations about whether the bone processing device could be applied to a wide range of orthopedic fields.
+In 2023, the Medical Division exhibited the bone processing machine at 3 academic conferences, gathering the opinions of orthopedic doctors in various specializations about whether the bone processing machine could be applied to a wide range of orthopedic fields.

-While addressing the issues that have emerged from the doctor’s feedback, we will continue to proceed with the direction of development for the bone processing device.
+While addressing the issues that have emerged from the doctor’s feedback, we will continue to proceed with the direction of development for the bone processing machine.